Yildirim-AliD/C-Journey/README.md

 ---

-6️⃣ Factorial Calculator
+### 6️⃣ Factorial Calculator
-📁 Path: 06-Factorial-Calculator/
+📁 **Path:** `06-Factorial-Calculator/`
-📜 Description: This program calculates the factorial of a given number.
+📜 **Description:** This program calculates the factorial of a given number.

 If the user enters 0 or 1, the factorial is directly 1.
-For other positive integers, the program computes the factorial using a loop.
-The repository contains two versions of the implementation: factorial_while.c → Uses a while loop. factorial_for.c → Uses a for loop.
+For other positive integers, the program computes the factorial using a loop.The repository contains two versions of the implementation: factorial_while.c → Uses a while loop. factorial_for.c → Uses a for loop.

+---

+### 7️⃣ Multiplication Table
+📁 **Path:** `07-Multiplication-Table/`
+📜 **Description:** This program generates a multiplication table up to a user-defined range.
+The user inputs the maximum value, and the program prints a neatly formatted multiplication table.

 ---